On non-degenerate Tur\'an problems for expansions: Introduction

 More generally, given a graph $F$, we denote by $\ex(n,F)$ the largest number of edges an $n$-vertex $F$-free graph can have.
 Let $t_2(n,k)$ denote the number of edges in $T_2(n,k)$.
 Erd\H os, Stone and Simonovits \cite{ES1966,ES1946} showed that if a graph $F$ has chromatic number $k+1>2$, then $\ex(n,F)=(1+o(1))t_2(n,k)$.
 Another result relevant to our studies deals with color-critical edges.
 An edge of $F$ is said to be \textit{color-critical} if deleting that edge decreases the chromatic number.
 Simonovits \cite{sim} showed that if $F$ has chromatic number $k+1$ and a color-critical edge, then for sufficiently large $n$ we have $\ex(n,F)=t_2(n,k)$.

-Analogoues questions can be asked about $r$-uniform hypergraphs ($r$-graphs in short).
-For an $r$-graph $\cF$ we denote by $\ex_r(n,\cF)$ the largest number of hyperedges in $\cF$-free $n$-vertex hypergraphs.
+Analogous questions can be asked about $r$-uniform hypergraphs ($r$-graphs in short).
+For an $r$-graph $\cF$ we denote by $\ex_r(n,\cF)$ the largest number of hyperedges in $\cF$-free $n$-vertex $r$-graphs.
 Let $T_r(n,k)$ denote the complete balanced $k$-partite $r$-graph and $t_r(n,k)$ denote the number of its hyperedges.

 Hypergraph Tur\'an problems are notoriously more difficult than the graph versions.
 Therefore, it is desirable to study forbidden hypergraphs where graph theoretic methods can be applied.
-This often happens if the hypergraph is built from a graph by enlarging if edges.
+This often happens if the hypergraph is built from a graph by enlarging its edges.
 Chapter 5 of \cite{gp} contains a survey of hypergraph Tur\'an problems with special emphasis on graph-based hypergraphs.

 \textit{Expansions} are among the most studied graph-based hypergraphs.
 Given a graph $F$, its $r$-uniform expansion $F^{(r)+}$ is obtained by adding $r-2$ new vertices to each edge, such that the $|E(F)|(r-2)$ new vertices are distinct from each other and are not in $V(F)$.